28% of Families:

 Miracles Can Happen

-Jorie, a brave child, was among the very first to receive a special, personalized treatment that gave her a second chance at life!
-Mayo Clinic's incredible genetics and research team, led by Dr. Whitney Thompson and Dr. Laura Lambert, achieved this breakthrough through drug repurposing.
+Jorie, a brave child, was one of the first to get a special treatment that gave her a new chance at life.
+Mayo Clinic’s genetics team, led by Dr. Whitney Thompson and Dr. Laura Lambert, made this breakthrough by using existing drugs in new ways!

-What began as a unique, life-changing solution for one child has now blossomed into a powerful movement in personalized medicine!
+What started as a life-saving solution for Jorie has now grown into a strong movement in personalized medicine.

 The Jorie Effect Is: